alcantarar/dryft/documentation/JOSS_submission/paper.md

 produced during treadmill running.

 # Summary
-During the aerial phase of running, the body exerts no force on the ground. `dryft` assumes that any ground reaction force measured during an aerial phase is due to noise or drift in the signal. `dryft` implements a user-defined force threshold to approximate the start and end of each stance phase and identify aerial phases in a filtered vertical GRF signal (Figure 1).
+The body exerts no force on the ground during the aerial phase of running and `dryft` assumes that any ground reaction force measured during an aerial phase is due to noise or drift in the signal. `dryft` implements a user-defined force threshold to approximate the start and end of each stance phase and identify aerial phases in a filtered vertical GRF signal (Figure 1).
 Next, the force measured by the instrumented treadmill during the middle of each aerial phase is identified.
 The middle value of each aerial phase is identified to avoid the possibility that part of the adjacent stance phases are included in the drift estimation process.
 These aerial phase values are then cubic spline interpolated to the full length of the GRF signal to estimate the underlying drift in the GRF signal.
-Lastly, the estimated drift is subtracted from the GRF signal (Figure 1).
-Once aerial phases have been identified using the vertical GRF signal, this process can be applied to horizontal GRF signals as well.
+The estimated drift is then subtracted from the GRF signal (Figure 1).
+This process can also be applied to horizontal GRF signals once aerial phases have been identified using the vertical GRF signal.

 ![Vertical ground reaction force (GRF) measured during each aerial phase before (red) and after (blue) using `dryft` to correct the drifting vertical GRF signal.
 Each point represents the force measured by the treadmill at the middle